espressomd/espresso/doc/sphinx/installation.rst

 This means, however, that learning how to compile is a necessary evil.
 The build system of |es| uses CMake [4]_ to compile software easily on a wide range of platforms.

+Users who only need a "default" installation of |es| and have an account on the `Gitpod <https://gitpod.io>`__ platform can build the software automatically in the cloud and skip this chapter.
+For more details on running |es| in Gitpod, go to section :ref:`Running in the cloud`.

 .. _Requirements: